LeoDPlouc/wg-autoconfig/README.md

 Write your config file (more on that later).
 <br>Run `wg-config <your-config-file>`

+If you're on Linux and have wireguard installed you can run `./genkey.sh` to generate a pair of private and public key

 ## How to write the config file ?

 The config file is written in yaml.